zeuspayments/btcpayserver-docker/README.md

 # Tooling

-A wide variety of useful scripts are available once BTCPay is installed:
+A wide variety of useful scripts are available once ZEUSPay is installed:

 * `bitcoin-cli.sh`: Access your Bitcoin node instance (for RPC)
 * `bitcoin-lightning-cli.sh`: Access your C-Lightning node instance (for RPC)
-* `changedomain.sh`: Change the domain of your BTCPayServer (remember to disable 2FA/U2F first, as you risk being unable to log in to your account)
+* `changedomain.sh`: Change the domain of your ZEUSPay (remember to disable 2FA/U2F first, as you risk being unable to log in to your account)
-* `btcpay-update.sh`: Update BTCPayServer to the latest version
+* `btcpay-update.sh`: Update ZEUSPay to the latest version
 * `btcpay-up.sh`: Run `docker-compose up`
 * `btcpay-down.sh`: Run `docker-compose down`
 * `btcpay-setup.sh`: Change the settings of your server
 * `btcpay-clean.sh`: Purge any unused docker images
 * `. ./btcpay-setup.sh`: Information about additional parameters
-* `. ./btcpay-setup.sh -i`: Set up your BTCPayServer
+* `. ./btcpay-setup.sh -i`: Set up your ZEUSPay
-* `btcpay-restart.sh`: Restart your BTCPayServer
+* `btcpay-restart.sh`: Restart your ZEUSPay

 # Under the hood